umbraco/UmbracoDocs/Reference/Management/Services/ContentTypeService/Index.md

 **Applies to Umbraco 6.x and newer**

-The ContentTypeService acts as a "gateway" to Umbraco data for operations which are related to ContentTypes and MediaTypes.
+The content type service acts as a "gateway" to Umbraco data for operations which are related to both content types and media types.

 [Browse the API documentation for ContentTypeService](https://our.umbraco.com/apidocs/csharp/api/Umbraco.Core.Services.ContentTypeService.html).